dclabs-sandy/TC-DATA-CICD-pipeline/README.md

 ![pipeline-screenshot](images/pipeline-screenshot.png)

-This repository provides an easy-to-deploy pipeline for the development, testing, building and deployment for Tech College, Data applications
+This repository provides an easy-to-deploy pipeline for the development, testing, building and deployment for Tech College participants hands-on assessment.

 Services Used: